TrelisResearch/lerobot/README.md

 ## Code

 I'll highlight the main changes and additions relative to the main LeRobot fork.
-The code is far from perfect and is quite hacky in places:
+The code is a little hacky but gets the job done, so it's important you take ownership of it rather than blindly trust it :)

 - `rl.py`: Reward calculation and environment reset.
 - `lerobot/scripts/record_episodes.py`: Alternative to `control_robot.py` used in `main` for recording offline datasets.